smrtRock/CodeSamples/QuickCreateGallery/Readme.md

 # Custom Quick Create Gallery on Windows 10

-In this repository went with some Linux flavors i use regularly Debian, Kali, Suse, and Ubuntu.
+In this repository went with some Linux flavors i use regularly Debian, Kali, and Ubuntu.

 ## Get the Link or download the Desired OS